found-james/nim/README.md

 All the sticks will be buttons until user finishes selecting the amount that he needs.
 Sticks will then cease to be buttons.
 It will be cpu's turn to select sticks.
--cpu will be coded to choose with this formula c = 4 - userChoice;
+- cpu will be coded to choose with this formula c = 4 - userChoice;
--use a loop that will select any stick (document.querySelector()) -include an animation once all sticks were selected to travel across to the CPU side
+- use a loop that will select any stick (document.querySelector())
+- include an animation once all sticks were selected to travel across to the CPU side

 Once last move is made
--message that declares winner
+- message that declares winner

 ## html file & css
 -the included html & css were for wireframing purposes only